umati/Showcase/index.md

 ### Memorandum of understanding

 Regulations concerning offered services, obligations of the participants and brand usage are collected in a **memorandum of understanding** (MoU) which participants of the umati showcase will need to sign ahead of the umati showcase demonstration.
-Please refer to chapter 10 for further information.
+Please refer to [MoU document](MoU) for further information.

-Every participant is permitted to advertise his or her involvement in the umati project through the free, time-limited &quot;umati partner&quot; logo, e.g. in the web or in prints etc. This permission ends one year after publication of the first umati OPC UA Companion Specification.
+Every participant is permitted to advertise his or her involvement in the umati project through the free, time-limited **&quot;umati partner&quot;** logo, e.g. in the web or in prints etc. This permission ends one year after publication of the first umati OPC UA Companion Specification (OPC 40001-1 UA for Machinery).
 A product-assigned label will follow.

-Services offered by VDW include:
+### Services offered by umati iniative include

-- Listing all participants on the [info@umati.org](mailto:info@umati.org) website, prints, presentations etc. where practicable in scope and extent.
+- Listing all participants on the [https://umati.org](https://umati.org) website, prints, presentations etc. where practicable in scope and extent.
 - Providing a corporate design to be used by all participants for free.
-- Showing booth, advertisement flyers, press conference, social media campaign with mentioning of all participants.
+- Advertisement flyers, press conference, social media campaign with mentioning of all participants.

-Obligations of all participants include:
+### Obligations of all participants include

-- Participant must connect to the umati showcase demonstration.
+- The “partner” is responsible to actively support the dissemination of umati amongst his customers, suppliers and market competitors.
+- The “partner” shall participate in demonstration scenarios by connecting a product (obsolete if the partner is an end user of machinery or software)
+- The “partner” is obliged to ensure the visibility of umati in his communication, which includes placing a reference to umati in his internet presence and to link to [http://umati.org](http://www.umati.org)
+- The “partner” should become actively involved in the development of related OPC UA standards (providing feedback on documents circulated to the partners; participation in tests, plug fests, hackathons and the like).
+- The “partner” shall support communication of umati, e.g. by providing statements or visuals, and permits the use of the “partner’s” logo for all public relations activities relating to umati.
-- Participants must actively announce their participation in the umati showcase demonstration ahead of the trade show, e.g. in press conferences, newsletters, advertisement, etc.
+- The “partner” must actively announce their participation in the umati showcase demonstration ahead of the trade show, e.g. in press conferences, newsletters, advertisement, etc.
-- Participants must advertise umati at its booth in a visible way (roll-ups, banners, stickers on machines with QR code, display of informational material).
+- The “partner” must advertise umati at its booth in a visible way (roll-ups, banners, stickers on machines with QR code, display of informational material).
-- Participants must educate booth personnel to inform visitors about umati.
+- The “partner” must educate booth personnel to inform visitors about umati.
 At any point in time at least one expert (umati proficient) must be available at the booth.
-- For networking events of other marketing events, the participant offers at least one employee for participation.
+- For networking events of other marketing events, the “partner” offers at least one employee for participation.

-Obligations of participants (M) connecting machinery
+#### Obligations of participants (M) connecting machinery

 - Participant (M) must connect one or more machines that offer reliant data during the exhibition times.
 The machines do not need to be present on the METAV fair ground.
 - Participant (M) agrees to full data openness, i.e. the data delivered during exhibition times may be used by any other umati showcase participant without restrictions.
 - Participant (M) consents that all data delivered during exhibition times are archived by VDW and can be used in anonymized form for future demonstrations or tests.

-Obligations of participants (C) supplying components
+#### Obligations of participants (C) supplying components

 - Participants (C) without connected machines must verifiably offer support to other participants (M) for the connectivity via the umati interface.